Best Selling Books Of All Time Ultimate List

 Charlottes Webs is a 1952 children novel by E.B.
 White.
 The book skirts around a young pig named Wilber and a barn spider going by the name Charlotte.
 It has sold more than 51 million copies.

-Harry Porter: The Order of the Phoenix – J.K.
+Harry Potter: The Order of the Phoenix – J.K.
 Rowling

 It is the 5th instalments of the series.
 Since its publication in 2003, the book has sold more than 55 million copies.

-Harry Potter: Chambers of Secrets – J.K.
+Harry Potter: The Chamber of Secrets – J.K.
 Rowling

 It is the second instalment in the series.
 It has sold more than 60 million copies since its publication in 1999.